Numbers & Facts

 A major advantage of the method of tagging red kites used in this project is that the GPS tracking of birds and the post-mortem analysis work "in real time" and enable quick action.
 In contrast to other methods, a representative sample of all causes of death in a large geographical area can be determined independently.

 The GPS transmitters are equipped with small solar panels that make it possible to permanently record the route of the tagged red kites via satellite and to transmit it via the mobile phone network.
-From 2020 to 2024, at least 615 red kites and 80 other birds of prey (white-tailed eagles, imperial eagles & black kites) in around 40 project areas in 12 countries were or will be equipped with GPS transmitters, which means that their activities can be permanently traced.
-Since numerous project partners and cooperation partners of the project provided data from many other tagged red kites (which were tagged between 2013 and 2022), the sample already includes (as of 31.12.2022) 2,264 tagged red kites throughout Europe (with the exception of from UK), whereby 10 individuals were caught again due to a defect on the transmitter and tagged again as adults or immature.
-So far, a total of 2,254 different individuals of the red kite have been tagged.
+From 2020 to 2024, red kites and other birds of prey (white-tailed eagles, imperial eagles & black kites) in around 40 project areas in 12 countries were or will be equipped with GPS transmitters, which means that their activities can be permanently traced.
+Since numerous project partners and cooperation partners of the project provided data from many other tagged red kites (which were tagged between 2013 and 2024), the sample already includes (as of 09/2024) 3,070 tagged red kites throughout Europe (with the exception of from UK), whereby 10 individuals were caught again due to a defect on the transmitter and tagged again as adults or immature.
+So far, a total of 3,060 different individuals of the red kite have been tagged.

 throughout Europe (excluding UK).